 For those of you who opt for an ornate, top-of-the-line range with high-end cooking capability, Kd.
 Project Designer Cristal Romero’s choice is La Cornue Chateau.
 This cooking range is intricately detailed in trim and hardware, and it comes in fun colors to easily integrate with cabinetry.
 The stainless steel Chateau with chrome or brushed nickel accents is the epitome of chic kitchen design.

-Countertops have a big impact on the overall aesthetic of a kitchen.
+Countertops have a significant impact on the overall aesthetic of a kitchen.
 The space’s look and feel rests on the type of countertop you select.
-There are many options, but one of Linda’s favorites is the quartz slab for its hardy function that maintains an elevated style.
-Quartz veining adds a level depth that you can’t get from a regular granite slab, so you have a heat resistant surface that amplifies your space.
+There are many options to choose from, but one of Linda’s favorites is the quartz slab for its function and elevated style.
+Quartz veining adds a level depth regular granite slabs can’t provide, so you have a heat-resistant surface that amplifies your space.

 Kd.
-Project Designer Elisabeth Aiello loves durable wood countertops.
-For a kitchen that needs warmth and texture, this option is excellent.
-The Durata countertop from Grothouse Solid Wood is waterproofed to protect from spills and splashes, and it has a scratch-resistant surface to prevent nicks during big cook sessions.
+Project Designer Elisabeth Aiello loves durable wood countertops, an excellent option for kitchens that need warmth and texture.
+The waterproof Durata countertop from Grothouse Solid Wood protects from spills and splashes, and it has a scratch-resistant surface to prevent nicks during your cooking sessions.

 Create a polished look with unexpected finish combinations.
-This is where your personal style can really flourish.
+Hybrid finishes accentuate your style and put it on full display.

-Combining materials is one of our favorite ways to integrate a custom design that directly reflects your tastes.
-Elisabeth says an excellent place to include hybrid finishes is metal hoods.
-Mixing metals adds interest and incorporates other kitchen finishes into the design.
-Raw Urth has the flexibility to execute almost any finish you can dream up.
-For Elisabeth, a dark washed steel body featuring a brushed stainless trim is perfection.
+Combining materials is one of our favorite ways to reflect your unique tastes.
+Elisabeth says metal hoods are an excellent way to incorporate hybrid finishes.
+Mixing metals adds interest and integrates other kitchen finishes into the design.
+Raw Urth has the flexibility to execute almost any finish you can imagine.
+Elisabeth’s ideal design is a dark-washed steel body featuring a brushed stainless trim.

 The backsplash offers an opportunity to incorporate a little creativity and fun into your kitchen.
-It’s also one of our top ways to integrate finishes.
-For subtle details that make a big impact, Cristal likes to mix looks like antique mirror with marble tiles.
+It’s also one of our top ways to integrate stylish finishes.
+For subtle details that make a significant impact, Cristal likes to mix looks like antique mirroring with marble tiles.